Protocol as Poetry: A Case Study of Pak's Smart Contract-Based Protocol Art: Discussion

-Our case study of Pak’s nine landmark protocol artworks demonstrates the unique characteristics how smart-contract logic can serve as an artistic medium, but it also exposes the field’s present fragmentation.
-By limiting our scope to a single creator, we reveal both the promise and the incompleteness of today’s scholarship: there is still no shared vocabulary, taxonomy, or methodological toolkit robust enough to account for the full diversity of protocol-driven practice.
-We therefore call for a concerted, interdisciplinary effort to systemize knowledge around protocol art.
-Concretely, future work should \begin{itemize} \item map a wider corpus of artists and projects to test and refine the analytical lenses introduced here; \item establish common descriptors for protocol mechanics (e.g., governance rules, token dynamics, temporal constraints) that are comparable across cases; \item develop metrics—both qualitative and on-chain quantitative—for assessing participation, emergent behaviour, and sociocultural impact; \item integrate perspectives from art history, HCI, STS, economics, and legal studies to ground a theory of “protocolism” that distinguishes it from adjacent genres such as generative art and instruction-based conceptual art. \end{itemize}
+At the same time, this focus exposes the field's present fragmentation: there is still no shared vocabulary, taxonomy, or methodological toolkit robust enough to account for the full diversity of protocol-driven practice.
+We therefore call for a concerted, interdisciplinary effort to systematize knowledge around protocol art.
+Concretely, future work should \begin{itemize} \item map a wider corpus of artists and projects to test and refine the analytical lenses introduced here; \item establish common descriptors for protocol mechanics (e.g., governance rules, token dynamics, temporal constraints) that are comparable across cases; \item develop metrics---both qualitative and on-chain quantitative---for assessing participation, emergent behavior, and sociocultural impact; \item integrate perspectives from art history, HCI, STS, economics, ethics \cite{Calvo2024Cryptoart}, and legal studies to ground a theory of ``protocolism'' that distinguishes it from adjacent genres such as generative art and instruction-based conceptual art. \end{itemize}